 Properties held for the production of income – depreciated cost, less encumbrances; and

 Properties held for sale – lower of depreciated cost or fair value, less encumbrances and estimated costs to sell the property.
-(Paragraph 21 of SSAP No. 90—Impairment or Disposal of Real Estate Investments provides criteria that must be met for this real estate classification.)
+(Paragraph 21 of SSAP No. 90 provides criteria that must be met for this real estate classification.)

 6. Any real estate which is owned by and is more than 50% occupied by the reporting entity and its affiliates shall be considered property occupied by the company.
 “More than 50% occupied” shall mean that the square footage occupied by the reporting entity and its affiliates totals more than 50% of the rentable square footage of the property, including common areas.
 This shall include property occupied by the company which is not necessarily home office (e.g., claims processing, data processing and branch centers).
 Property which does not meet this 50% requirement shall be classified as property held for the production of income or property held for sale, consistent with SSAP No. 90.